idibidiart/react-native-responsive-grid/README.md

 ```

-The nested column's size will be the column size value (size, sm, md, lg) times the colPercent of its parent row, so, in effect, we get nested percentages, e.g. 50% of parent row's width which is 50% of its parent row's width means the nested column is 25% of the top level row's width.
+The nested column's size will be the column size value (size, sm, md, lg, xl) as a percentage of the width of the preceding column in the hierarchy .

-This nested percentages model applies to offsets, too..
+This nested percentages model applies to offsets, too.

 The `size`, `offset` and `hidden` props are based on the current screen width (taking device pixel ratio into consideration and orientation, i.e. width in portrait is treated as height in landscape, and vice versa.)